The Annunciation, with Saint Emidius: Art Style

+Interpretation/ Scholarly Debate

 In fringe theories, the halo of the Holy Spirit on the painting is sometimes interpreted as a UFO.
 According to historian Massimo Polidoro, the circular form in the sky is "a vortex of angels in the clouds, another frequent representation of God in Medieval and Renaissance sacred works of art".
 Polidoro calls the UFO explanation, "reinterpreting with the eyes of twenty-first-century Europeans the product of other cultures".